AdamSobieski/adamsobieski.github.io/metamathematics/index.md

     {
       ?person  foaf:name  ?name .
       ?person  foaf:mbox  ?email
+    }
-    } }
+  }
 WHERE
   { GRAPH  <http://example.com/previousgraph>
     {
       ?person  foaf:name  ?name .
       OPTIONAL { ?person  foaf:mbox  ?email }
+    }
-    } }
+  }
 ```

-Contents, e.g., objects, expressions, rows, or subgraphs, which match a specified pattern are copied from an old set of objects, expressions, table of rows, or graph into a different and new set of objects, expressions, table of rows, or graph.
+Contents, e.g., objects, expressions, rows, or subgraphs, which match a specified pattern are copied from an old set of objects, set of expressions, table of rows, or graph into (alongside new contents) a different and new set of objects, expressions, table of rows, or graph.

+Discussed below are systems with multiple, parallel rules for copying and creating new contents between seqeuences of sets of objects, sets of expressions, tables of rows, or graphs.
+Discussed below are such systems where the rules can be dynamic.

 ## Iterated Computation